rodarima/sa/3/README.md

 	I am 14 of 16
 	I am 13 of 16

-It's not sorted.

 ### Task 3.4

-Modify your solution that just prints a line of output from each process so that the output is printed in process rank order: process 0 output first, then process 1, and so on.
+Question: Modify your solution that just prints a line of output from each process so that the output is printed in process rank order: process 0 output first, then process 1, and so on.